-The least costly Sportage, the Si, has cloth seats, 7.0-inch touchscreen, 17-inch wheels, and the features of every Sportage.
-It comes with the 2.0-litre petrol engine and front-wheel drive, or a more expensive diesel engine and all-wheel drive (which aids security on loose or slippery surfaces).
+The least costly Sportage, the S, has cloth seats, 7.0-inch touchscreen, 17-inch wheels, and the features of every Sportage.
+It comes with the 2.0-litre petrol engine with six-speed manual gearbox and front-wheel drive as standard.
+Six-speed automatic petrol powertrain, or a more expensive diesel engine and all-wheel drive (which aids security on loose or slippery surfaces) are available at extra cost.

-For extra features, you could spend more for a Sportage Si Premium with the 2.0-litre petrol engine and front-wheel drive, and the more costly 2.0-litre diesel all-wheel drive.
+For extra features, you could spend more for a Sportage SX, which like the S is available with the manual and auto the 2.0-litre petrol with front-wheel drive, and the more costly 2.0-litre diesel all-wheel drive.
 Inside, you get a bigger 8.0-inch touchscreen with satellite navigation so you don’t have to rely on a phone app, digital radio (DAB+)

 , and a premium JBL eight-speaker premium sound system.
 LED daytime running lights make you more visible to other traffic, and front parking sensors augment those at the rear.
 The wheels also are bigger; 18 inches, a change some may like for the sportier look.

-The GT Line, the most expensive Sportage, has all-wheel drive as standard and either the diesel or the bigger of the petrol engines.
+The GT-Line, the most expensive Sportage, has all-wheel drive as standard and either the diesel or the bigger 2.4-litre petrol engine.
 Wheels are bigger, at 19 inches, the tyres are a little wider for more grip, and the suspension is firmer, bringing more precise handling.
 If you wait behind the tailgate for a few seconds while carrying the smart key, it automatically opens.

 The active safety